 Canadians have spent a lot of time at home over the past year.
+A good chance to refresh your summer outside your comfort zone.

 You might have given your home office a facelift, but what about your outdoor space?
 Even apartment balconies can become an oasis while stuck at home.